MiamiOH-CSE274/02_Cpp/README.md

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

+The variable p should be type int*, a pointer that stores the address of an int.

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

 #### 7. What is one question about C++ that you would like me to explain in class?